 Jewish Beliefs about the Messiah

 Many of the world's religions have hope in a future heroic figure who will rescue the righteous, judge the wicked, and restore peace to the world, like Krishna in Hinduism, Maitreya in Buddhism, and the Second Coming in Christianity.
-While similarities may be noted, there are great differences between these coming figures.
 In Judaism, this figure is the messiah, who is the Anointed One of God as foretold of in the Hebrew Bible.

 The Identity of the Messiah